-The SEC adopted Rule 2a-7 in 1983 and has amended the rule several times over the years, including after the events of the 2008 financial crisis.3 In 2010, the SEC adopted amendments to Rule 2a-7 that, among other things, required money market funds to maintain liquidity buffers in the form of specified minimum levels of daily liquid assets and weekly liquid assets and further limited the average maturity of a fund's portfolio.4 In 2014, the SEC amended Rule 2a-7 to provide boards of non-government money market funds (i.e., prime and tax-exempt money market funds)5 with the ability to impose liquidity fees and/or redemption gates in the event a fund's weekly liquid assets fall below 30%.6 The 2014 amendments also required institutional prime and institutional tax-exempt money market funds to "float" their NAVs (i.e., not fix the NAVs at \$1.00 per share).7
+The SEC adopted Rule 2a-7 in 1983 and has amended the rule several times over the years, including after the events of the 2008 financial crisis.
+In 2010, the SEC adopted amendments to Rule 2a-7 that, among other things, required money market funds to maintain liquidity buffers in the form of specified minimum levels of daily liquid assets and weekly liquid assets and further limited the average maturity of a fund's portfolio.
+In 2014, the SEC amended Rule 2a-7 to provide boards of non-government money market funds (that is, prime and tax-exempt money market funds) with the ability to impose liquidity fees and/or redemption gates in the event a fund's weekly liquid assets fall below 30 percent.
+The 2014 amendments also required institutional prime and institutional tax-exempt money market funds to "float" their NAVs (that is, not fix the NAVs at \$1.00 per share).